ChangemakerStudios/Serilog.Enricher.WhenDo/README.md

 var log =
     new LoggerConfiguration()
         .WriteTo.Trace()
-        // Pipes all events that match criteria to the targetedLogger --
+        // Pipes all events that match criteria to the targetedLogger.
-        // does not log to this logger .When().FromSourceContext<ChattyService>().Do().PipeTo(targetedLogger)
+        // "this" logger will not receive the event.
+        .When().FromSourceContext<ChattyService>().Do().PipeTo(targetedLogger)
         .CreateLogger();
 ```